Robert Farquharson: Early life

-Farquharson met Cindy Gambino, in February 1990 and the two began a relationship.
+Farquharson met Cindy Gambino in February 1990 and the two began a relationship.
 Gambino had previously been in a relationship with a man who was killed in a car accident.
 In October 1994, their first son Jai was born.
 In 1996, Farquharson took a redundancy package from his employer and bought a lawn-mowing franchise servicing his local area, a venture which lost him A$40,000.

 In July 1998, their second son, Tyler, was born and in 2000, Farquharson married Gambino.
 They then had another son, Bailey, in December 2002 before the pair separated amicably in 2004.
 Farquharson had avoidant personality disorder and bouts of depression, and sought the assistance of a psychologist and later a psychiatrist to deal with the separation.
-He was prescribed the antidepressants Zoloft and later Avanza.
+He was prescribed the antidepressants sertraline and later mirtazapine.

 Drownings

-About 7 pm on 4 September 2005, as Farquharson was returning his children to their mother after a Father's Day access visit, his white 1989 VN Commodore vehicle veered across the Princes Highway between Winchelsea and Geelong, in Victoria, crashed through a fence and came to rest in a farm dam where it filled with water and submerged.
+About 7 pm on 4 September 2005, as Farquharson was returning his children to their mother after a Father's Day access visit, his white 1989 VN Commodore vehicle veered across the Princes Highway between Winchelsea and Geelong, in Victoria, crashed through a fence and came to rest in a 7.4-metre-deep disused former quarry turned farm dam where it filled with water and submerged.
 His three sons were unable to free themselves and drowned.
 Farquharson managed to escape and alerted another driver who took him to nearby Winchelsea.
 Police divers recovered the boys' bodies about 2 am the next day.
 They were still inside the vehicle and were not restrained by seatbelts.

 After a three-month investigation, police prepared murder charges against Farquharson and went to his Winchelsea home on 14 December 2005.
 He was not there at the time but presented himself at the Geelong police station in the presence of his lawyer.
 He was arrested and charged with three counts of murder.
 He had previously requested and undertook a lie detector test, the results of which are inadmissible in court.
 He later appeared in the Geelong Magistrates Court, where he was remanded in custody and ordered to appear before the court on 7 April 2006.